p13tarunkk/p13tarunkk.github.io/_posts/2019-10-22-using-human-motivations.md

 title: Human motivation factors
 ---

+Behavioural models in humans have been extensively researched in psychology.
+Let's understand some of them which could be used by Product Managers for building better products.
-Three Core Motivators for Humans: seeking pleasure or avoiding pain, seeking hope and avoiding fear, seeking social acceptance while avoiding social rejection.
+Arguably, there have been three core motivators for Humans : A) seeking pleasure and avoiding pain, B) seeking hope and avoiding fear,  C) seeking social acceptance while avoiding social rejection.

-Six factors of ease of use - time, money, physical effort, brain cycles, social deviance, and non-routineness Part of the brain related to pleasure responds in anticipation rather than reward itself- Nucleus accumbens was not activating when the reward (in this case a monetary payout) was received, but rather, in anticipation of it. (similarly neurotransmitter dopamine)
+Part of the brain that  pleasure responds in anticipation rather than reward itself- Nucleus accumbens was not activating when the reward (in this case a monetary payout) was received, but rather, in anticipation of it. (similarly neurotransmitter dopamine)
 Variable reward types - Rewards of the hunt (more Information), Social validation or Rewards of the tribe, Rewards for the self (0 inbox emails ) -- like Maslows

 Humans search for mastery, completion, and competence